Skip to main content

 • Optional: Microsoft OAuth, external Redis, etc.

 For detailed configuration instructions, see the Environment Variables Reference.
-Note: If you only want to use Microsoft and not Google OAuth then add skipped for the the Google client id and secret.
+Note: If you only use Microsoft OAuth, set GOOGLE_CLIENT_ID=skipped and GOOGLE_CLIENT_SECRET=skipped.
 Note: The first section of .env.example variables that are commented out.
 If you’re using Docker Compose leave them commented - Docker Compose sets these automatically with the correct internal hostnames.

 Pull and start the services with your domain: